 Fancy play syndrome

-And what can we tell you about the FPS itself?
+So, what can we say about FPS itself?

-Despite the widespread use of this term, the term "fancy play syndrome" is a bit misleading, as it seems to imply that the player is "too creative".
-In fact, it could be argued that such a player is usually just as creative.
+Despite the widespread use of this term, the name “fancy play syndrome” is somewhat misleading, as it seems to imply that the player is “overly creative.”
+In fact, one could argue that such a player usually exhibits a lack of creativity.

-If you are obsessed with this syndrome when you are playing, what it really means is that you are attributing to your opponent a kind of thought process that is completely out of sync with reality.
-The most basic example of this is the kamikaze bluff - a spot in which your opponent puts a large part of his stack into the pot, with a predictably strong hand, and you, trying to win, try to get him to fold despite his good odds to call, because you think that such a strong play will make him believe he has the nuts.
+If you are obsessed with this syndrome while playing, it actually means that you attribute a certain type of thought process to your opponent that is completely out of touch with reality.
+The simplest example of this is a kamikaze bluff—a spot where your opponent puts a large part of their stack into the pot with a clearly predictable strong hand, and you, trying to win, attempt to make them fold despite their good odds to call, because you believe that such a strong play will make them think you have the nuts.

-So, what is the problem that prevents us from calling all this action "creation"?
-Chances are that if someone plays a lot of these kinds of bluffs (and is called an FPS player) they are not really inventing anything new.
-He has a tendency to misattribute to other people the ability to fold big hands.
-Such a player does not try out many different experimental games, he simply speculates on the same action over and over again, hoping that it will eventually work, or that he will finally get the right situation.
+So, what is the problem that prevents calling all this action “creativity”?
+There is a good chance that if someone performs many such bluffs (and is called an FPS player), they are not actually inventing anything new.
+They simply have a tendency to incorrectly attribute to others the ability to fold big hands.
+Such a player is not trying out many different experimental plays; they are simply speculating with the same action over and over, hoping that it will eventually work or that they will finally catch the right situation.

-And true creativity is about challenging innovation.
-It requires a bit of introspection and the realisation that what you think of as creativity may actually be just an excuse for playing badly.
-But taking responsibility for self-analysis is part of the challenge of becoming more self-aware.
+Well, true creativity manifests in trying out new things.
+It requires a bit of self-observation and realization that what you think is creativity might actually be just an excuse for bad play.
+But taking responsibility for self-analysis is part of the challenge that helps you better understand yourself.

-If you are a fan of the fancy game, I would suggest that you "install" in your mind two new beliefs: "people usually have it" and "players don't get depressed when they have it".
-If you reinforce these two new beliefs by reminding yourself of them over and over again, you are much more likely to relax your exaggerated and misdirected aggression.
+If you are a fan of fancy play, I would suggest “installing” two new beliefs in your mind: “people usually have it” and “players don't fold when they have it.”
+If you reinforce these two new beliefs and keep reminding yourself of them, it is likely that your exaggerated and wrongly directed aggression will relax much more.

-But if you are called an FPS player just because you are really creative, then by all means, continue your journey.
+However, if you are called an FPS player simply because you are truly creative, then by all means, continue your journey.
 Don't let the label hold you back.
-As long as you keep learning from your experiments and keep trying new and challenging things, you'll keep improving no matter where you are in your poker career.
-Of course, finding a good poker teacher to help you polish your experiments is also a good idea.
-But in any case, you have to do your best to learn as much as you can from your experiments.
+As long as you learn from your experiments and constantly try new and complex things, no matter where you are in your poker career, you will improve.
+Of course, finding a good poker coach to help refine your experiments is also a good idea.
+But in any case, you should do everything you can to learn as much as possible from your experiments.

 A wise gentleman once said: “You have to make every possible mistake once, but only once.”